-- 2.1.
-The proposal is for a general purpose agricultural building to house livestock and store fodder and implements. - 2.2.
+- 2.1 The proposal is for a general purpose agricultural building to house livestock and store fodder and implements.
+It will not store the plastic wrapped bales already on the site, these will remain stored outside in their current location.
+It will store trailers, sprayers, rowing up machines, mowing machines, hay and retain an area free for ill or isolated livestock.
+Cattle would be housed in the building over winter months, sheep and lambs during lambing and general purposes storage when not required by livestock. - 2.2.
 The building is 27.4m long and 15.2m wide.
-Its eaves height is 4.2m and its ridge height is 6.3m. - 2.3.
-Its roof is clad with fibre cement sheets, finished in a dark slate blue colour (18B29).
-Above exposed base walls of pre-stressed concrete panels vertical cladding in the form of dark slate blue (18B29) polyester coated box profile steel sheets is proposed. - 2.4.
-The north elevation is open, there are gated openings in the east and west gable ends.
+Its eaves height is 4.2m and its ridge height is 6.3m. - 2.3 Its roof is clad with fibre cement sheets, finished in a dark slate blue colour (18B29).
+Amended plans show the walls are entirely clad with dark slate blue (18B29) polyester coated box profile steel sheets, leaving no pre stressed concrete panels exposed externally. - 2.4 The north elevation is open, there are gated openings in the east and west gable ends.
+A concrete apron is proposed around the building, this is shown on the amended plans.
+The plans are not clear if the proposal will also require a hardstanding in the field to the north, there is an annotation saying so in the amended plans but it is not clear if this relates solely to the concrete apron.